bips-hb/XAI_syn_data_detection/README.md

 This repository contains the code and material to reproduce the results of the manuscript *"What’s Wrong with Your Synthetic Tabular Data?
 Using Explainable AI to Evaluate Generative Models"*.
-The paper is currently under review.
+The paper was accepted for the XAI 2025 conference.

 ## 🗂️ Datasets